BavoDC/BavoDC.github.io/Blog.md

 ## Future Articles

 Stay tuned for more articles coming soon!
 I plan to update this section regularly with new content.
 If you have any topics you'd like me to cover, feel free to let me know.
+In the meantime, check out some other articles on [R-bloggers](https://www.r-bloggers.com/).

 [back](./)